 I mean, I know who Buddha is.
 I took an awesome East Asian Religions course in college (if you’ve never read the Dhammapada, you really should).
 Just because I’ve read Buddha’s ‘Path to Virtue’ doesn’t mean I understand what a Buddha Bowl is.

 Buddha Bowls are easy to make.
-They are hearty and filling and an awesome way to use up the leftovers in your fridge, though there are some “rules” to what actually constitutes a Buddha Bowl, here are the basic ingredients:
+They are hearty and filling and an awesome way to use up the leftovers in your fridge, though there are some “rules” to what actually constitutes a Buddha Bowl, here are the basic ingredients.
+You can even make a vegan buddha bowl, just be aware the ingredients you put in.

 Grains & Seeds